ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 **Note:** The current, beta version of Typora is free but—according to the official website—the software will finally cost $9–15 per licence.

-## Converting Markdown files to rich text
+## Converting Markdown to rich text

 Of course, at some point you will want to save your manuscript in a rich-text format, such as .doc or .docx.